 - Honoré Fragonard was a French artist, veterinarian, and anatomist who created some rather disturbing displays in the late 1700s.

-- Probably the closest Real Life has come to the shocking discovery of a Wax Museum Morgue happened when a film crew for The Six Million Dollar Man started rearranging the props in a Long Beach funhouse for a scene they were shooting.
+- A film crew for The Six Million Dollar Man started rearranging the props in a Long Beach funhouse for a scene they were shooting.
 Turns out that what the funhouse's owner had believed to be a mannequin was actually a real cadaver: that of Elmer McCurdy, an Oklahoma outlaw shot in 1911.
 McCurdy's corpse had been embalmed and put on display in sideshows, haunted houses and, yes, wax museums for decades, passing from one owner to the next.
 Its status as the genuine article was eventually forgotten, until its arm broke off in a crew member's hand.

 - A corpse left in anaerobic conditions, such as a sealed crypt or the bottom of a lake, will sometimes have its tissues transformed by Clostridia perfingens bacteria into a body-shaped mass of adipocere: a pale decompositional wax.
 It won't be pretty or resemble the original person very closely, but it's a case where Nature invokes this trope on its own.

 - Supposely, the famous urban legend of "La Pascualita" in Chihuahua (Mexico).
 It says that a seamstress whose daughter Pascualita died when she was about to get married got to have said daughter's lifeless body transformed into the main mannequin of her store.
 Here is a video.
 Even if it's not true, you have to admit that said mannequin looks DAMN human-like.